The Recursive Mind: Why Intelligence Creates Existential Dread

 Why Our Brains Fear Loops

+If this circulation isn’t broken the signals itself can recurse into an endless loop.
+And this can be catastrophic.
 So evolution faced a challenge: how to harness the power of recursion without letting it destroy us?

 The Circuit Breakers of Consciousness